ChrisChukwunyereNwaiwu/Multiclassification-of-tweets/README.md

 The trained models are evaluated based on accuracy and other metrics, showcasing how effectively each model can classify tweets into multiple categories.

 ## Contributing
-Feel free to fork the repository and submit pull requests if you have any improvements or additional features you'd like to propose.
+You can fix the repository and submit pull requests if you have any improvements or additional features you'd like to propose.